 Under the GDPR, you have the following rights, which Bon Secours will always work to uphold:

-Further information about your rights can also be obtained from the Data Protection Commission.
-If you have any cause for complaint about our use of your personal data,
+Further information about your rights can also be obtained from the DPC.
+If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the;

 Data Protection Commission,